Why a Managed Security Service Provider (MSSP) Is Good for Your Business

 Whether it’s phishing, malware, ransomware, or user error, the potential for serious breaches in the security of SMBs is growing.

-This is particularly the case when you consider the drastic changes that are happening in the landscape of digital transformation.
+This is particularly the case when you consider the drastic changes that are happening in the landscape of digital transformation, leading to a growth in popularity for the managed security services business model.

 Many small businesses are underprepared to face modern security challenges (71% of SMBs are not prepared for cybersecurity risks) and those with in-house IT security teams are finding it difficult to keep up—it should come as no surprise that the MSSP market is expanding significantly.